Regular exercise is essential for a healthy and happy pregnancy, and stretching is a great, gentle way to do so.

 - Don’t bounce: Bouncing increases your chances of pulling a muscle, so gently hold your stretches instead.

 - Avoid high heat or humidity: Pregnancy comes with increased blood flow and a higher metabolic rate, giving you a greater chance of becoming overheated.
-Therefore, it’s best to avoid exercising in hot or humid conditions while pregnant (source).
+Therefore, it’s best to avoid exercising in hot or humid conditions while pregnant (2).

-Which Stretches I Should Avoid?
+Which Stretches I Should Avoid During Pregnancy?

 - Stomach-lying postures: Steer clear of all stretches which involve lying on your stomach.

 - Extended back-lying postures: Avoid stretches that require you to lie flat on your back for more than a minute or two, as this position can reduce blood flow to your uterus and can cause low blood pressure and lightheadedness.
+Putting a pillow under your tailbone can prevent this from happening; just avoid being completely flat for too long.

 - Deep twist: Avoid all poses that involve excessive twisting, as they put too much stress on your growing belly and can limit blood flow to your uterus.